Thanu-Cherukuri/HN-Scraping/README.md

 ## Features
 - Scrapes multiple Hacker News pages.
 - Filters articles with more than 99 upvotes.
-- Sorts articles based on upvote count.
+- Sort articles based on upvote count.
 - Utilizes BeautifulSoup for efficient HTML parsing.

 ## How to Use